alextibor/studyProjects/Security+/Sec+ StudyGuide/Review Questions/QuestionsChap2.md

 9. A. Behavioral assessments are very useful when you are attempting to identify insider threats.
 Since insider threats are often hard to distinguish from normal behavior, the context of the actions performed—such as after-hours logins, misuse of credentials, logins from abnormal locations, or abnormal patterns—and other behavioral indicators are often used.

-10- Cindy wants to send threat information via a standardized protocol specifically designed to exchange cyber threat information.What should she choose?
+10- Cindy wants to send threat information via a standardized protocol specifically designed to exchange cyber threat information.
+What should she choose?

 A. STIX 1.0